nattui/olabel/README.md

-# olabel
+# OLabel
-OLabel (Open Label) - Image Source Classification for Web Accessibility using TensorFlow
+OLabel (Open Label) is a image source classification tool to improve web accessibility using TensorFlow - #PoweredByTF 2.0 Hackathon